dmbarbour/wikilon/docs/AwelonLang.md

             | only G contains X             => [F] a T(X,G)
             | otherwise                     => c [T(X,F)] a T(X,G)

-Conveniently, the four Awelon primitive combinators are exactly sufficient.
-So this transform is entirely independent of the dictionary.
+This is the extract argument algorithm adjusted for value words.
+Conveniently, we only use the four Awelon primitive combinators, and the result is about as concise as we can reasonably expect.
+These rewrites can be reversed, or we could just partially compute `X Y Z CODE'`, to recover the original `CODE`.

 A remaining challenge regards conditional behaviors.
 Consider:

         -> X Y Z; [onF] [onT]
         [-> X Y Z; onF] [-> X Y Z; onT]

-The first program will copy `X Y Z` into the `onF` and `onT` paths, of which we'll later drop one.
-The second program doesn't perform any extra copies, but requires redundant expression of the `-> X Y Z;` stack description.
-I would like the convenience of the former and the zero-copy property of the latter.
-This will require a more specialized translation for conditional behaviors, bordering on compilation.
+The first program will copy `X Y Z` into the `onF` and `onT` paths.
+In a conditional behavior, we'll drop one of these paths, so the copy effort is wasted, and this is unsuitable for potential affine types.
+The second program is superior from that perspective, but the expression of `-> X Y Z;` is redundant.

+I want the convenience of the first and the zero-copy property of the second.
+This may require specializing the translation of `CODE` so it recognizes and optimizes conditional expressions.

 Even so, this approach to named locals is simple and useful.

-## Namespaces

-Qualified namespaces are readily supported with editable views.
-In the basic form, we might support a comment like `using large_prefix as x; ...` such that subsequent code may use `x` in place of `large_prefix` and `x.foo` in place of `large_prefix.foo`.

-Namespaces can also be built into the view function and provided by default or nickname, or even abstracted.
-We can maintain a view per user or edit session within a dictionary, and remember which namespaces we're using.
-This would help control the problem of namespace boiler-plate.
-Conveniently, this would also provide an effective foundation for humans to nickname `$secureHash` resources, which is essential to work effectively with them.